-Nathaniel Davis is an independent researcher and practitioner that advises on information architecture, content architecture, and digital experience operations for large-scale environments.
-He helps organizations improve their ability to architect, own, and manage human user interfaces in environments of complexity and scale.
+Nathaniel Davis is an independent analyst that advises on information architecture and UI organization diagnostics.
+He helps design organizations improve how they architect, design, and manage application user interfaces in environments of complexity and scale.

-Nathaniel has more than 20-years of professional experience in Web architecture, strategy and design.
-He has first-hand experience in independent consulting, startups, agency and has spent over a decade submersed in the operations of complex enterprise Web environments.
-As a result, his perspective is 360 degrees.
+Nathaniel has more than 20-years of professional experience in web architecture, strategy, structure, and design.
+He has first-hand experience in independent consulting, startups, agencies, and has spent more than a decade submersed in the operations of complex enterprise web environments.
+His perspective is 360 degrees.

-As an architect’s architect, Nathaniel advises and coaches managers, experience architects, design leads and their teams on how to master complex project engagements with the use of solid frameworks and conceptual tools.
-He brings a rigorous perspective on coordinating people and process around the architecture and design of digital interfaces.
+As an architect’s architect, Nathaniel advises and coaches digital product managers, design leaders, experience architects, and design teams on how to thrive in the face of complexity with the use of solid frameworks and conceptual tools.
+He brings a rigorous perspective on coordinating people and process around the architecture and design of complex web user interfaces.

-Nathaniel’s research is branded and published under the DSIA Research Initiative.
+Nathaniel’s research is branded and published under DSIA Research.

-Nathaniel writes the information architecture column for UXmatters and contributes articles for the Bulletin of the Association for Information Science & Technology.
-He is currently writing a book on the subject of information architecture for Elsevier, under the Chandos Publishing imprint.
+Nathaniel writes the information architecture column for UXmatters and has contributed articles for the Bulletin of the Association for Information Science & Technology and UXBooth.
+He is currently writing a book on the subject of information architecture theory for Chandos Publishing, an imprint of Elsevier.